moka-x/VisData_processing/README.md

 ## Idea Evaluation

-It proposed the system architecture and visual design.
+It proposed the system architecture and visual design idea.

 ## Database Process Command